aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 Of specific interest to us is the fact that cracking the problem of Common Sense is also an important step in achieving a complete understanding of natural language.
 Natural language, as we know, is highly context dependent; even in short sentences such as the example made in the book by Brachman and Levesque: "The large ball crashed through the table because _it_ was made of steel", resolving the referent of the pronoun "it" (the ball), necessitates some generic knowledge of the world: namely that tables are usually made out of wood, and that steel is a heavier material than wood.
 Were the sentence to change to: "The large ball crashed through the table because _it_ was made of *wood*", then "it" would naturally refer to the table, not the ball.

-// We think there are some parallels between efforst in naturalistic programming ()
+// suggest parallel between techniques for common sense in classical AI and naturalistic programming
+// suggest "automated" planning in programming language

 // -------------------------------------------------------------------------------------------